-This installment features Robin Rue of Writers House.
+This installment of Agent Advice features Robin Rue of Writers House.
 Robin Rue began her career as an editor at Dell, but has since spent more than 30 years as an agent.

 She is seeking: mystery, commercial fiction, fantasy, romance, young adult, thrillers/suspense, with a specialization in paranormal and suspense romance authors.
 She does not seek nonfiction.
 She does not accept e-mail queries.
 See full submissions guidelines here.